benlansdell/ethome/README.md

 where `label` and `prediction` reference column names to annotate the video with.

 A more detailed run through of features is provided in the How To guide.
 Also checkout `examples` for working demos to quickly see how things work.

+### Contributing

+Refer to `CONTRIBUTING.md` for guidelines on how to contribute to the project, and report bugs, etc.